geochri/Food-Classification/README.md

 ```

 To **evaluvate** our model, we split the dataset into training, test and validation in a ratio `8:1:1` i.e the 80% of the whole dataset was used for training and the rest equally split into test and validation.
 We obtained the model training and test error.
 To improve our model classification accuracy and reduce the derived error values, we fine tuned the network parameters using `Adam` optimizer as defined below.
 This optimizer requires that we set the `learning rate` and `learning rate decay` parameters.
-To achieve the minimum loss, we have spent several days tweaking these paramters to find a sweet spot (Patience is always needed in deep learning based applications, and our case was not an exception).
-Other tunings we performed include the use of dropouts are used to prevent overfitting.
+To achieve the minimum loss, we have spent several days tweaking these parameters to find a sweet spot (Patience is always needed in deep learning based applications, and our case was not an exception).
+Other tunings we performed include the use of dropouts that are used to prevent overfitting.
 Here is a code snippet showing the specific betas for our `Adam` optimizer:

 ```